kevoree/kevscript/README.md

  ```

  * network conf ?
  * how to deal with repository configuration (maven, npm, nuget private repo & co) ?
-To me it is node related, not kevscript related
+   * **@manuelleduc**: to me it is node related, not kevscript related
+   * **@maxleiko**: One might want to dinamically add an external repository @runtime so we have to be able to express it in Kevscript
  * allowing list definition in let elements ? did not found a usecase yet